 It is a UK-based, multicentre prospective randomised single-blind, blinded-endpoint parallel group trial.
-RIGHT-2 aims to recruit 850 patients across 5+ UK ambulance trusts and will collaborate with 30+ stroke units to determine whether GTN improves outcome in patients with ultra-acute stroke.
+RIGHT-2 recruited 1,149 patients across 8 UK ambulance trusts and collaborated with 54 stroke units to determine whether GTN improves outcome in patients with ultra-acute stroke.

-Seeking emergency medical care in the community, time-critical patients presenting with stroke symptoms to Paramedics are now routinely conveyed to specialist hyper-acute stroke centres.
-Paramedics, at the forefront of pre-hospital emergency care, are well placed to begin this ultra-acute intervention to this high-risk patient group.
+Seeking emergency medical care in the community, time-critical patients presenting with stroke symptoms to paramedics are now routinely conveyed to specialist hyper-acute stroke centres.
+Paramedics, at the forefront of pre-hospital emergency care, were well placed to begin this ultra-acute intervention to this high-risk patient group.

-RIGHT-2 will also work with stroke centres across the UK who receive emergency ambulance admissions to continue the treatment with GTN patch or sham patch for three further days.
+RIGHT-2 worked with stroke centres across the UK who received emergency ambulance admissions to continue the treatment with GTN patch or sham patch for three further days.
 The patient outcome will be measured using the modified Rankin Scale to determine death, the level of dependence or independence at 90 and 365 days post stroke.

 Go to http://right-2.ac.uk/live/ for the live database.
 You will need to use the User ID and PIN provided in the activation email.
 You should have set your own password already as part of the activation process.

 If you have forgotten your password, there is a reset facility at the above link.

 The trial is funded by the British Heart Foundation.
 Recruitment was from September 2015 to May 2018.
 Telephone follow-ups will continue until May 2019.

 NIHR CRN portfolio (link)

 ISRCTN registration (link)

 Good Morning Britain - The 39p heart patch that could save lives (link), 05/05/2017